 Rambling network of rivers and lakes (‘broads’).
 Generally no cyclable towpaths but there are plenty of enjoyable country lanes in the area.
 (Run by the Broads Authority.)

 King’s Lynn to Ely and Bedford.
-No consistent cyclable path though sometimes minor roads, and very occasionally a cycleway, run along its banks.
+No consistent cyclable path though sometimes minor roads run along its banks.
+Short cycleways for a short way south of King’s Lynn, again south of Ely, and in Bedford town centre.
 Good NCN routes on quiet roads and railway paths in the area.
 (Run by the Environment Agency.)

 Northampton to Peterborough and Wisbech.
 No cyclable path except within Peterborough and Northampton.
 (Run by the Environment Agency.)